15IPS Tape Saturation Colour

 Part of tape's distinctive sound is its non-linear frequency response: a low-end roll off with a "bump" at the cutoff frequency.
 The 15IPS features a 40Hz resonant high-pass filter that simultaneously makes the low-end tighter and larger-than-life.

 In 2019 to celebrate the fifth anniversary of the Colour Format, we redesigned the first three Colours, the 15IPS, CTX, and JFT, to use only discrete, class-A transistor circuitry.
-You could think of this as the opposite of an update—we’ve revered the technology of the Colours back to the late 60’s.
+You could think of this as the opposite of an update—we’ve reversed the technology of the Colours back to the late 60’s.
 The result is an authentic vintage character that’s more nuanced and refined.

 For the 15IPS we also re-tuned the amount of saturation on-hand in order to widen the sweet spot of the Colour.
 The 15IPS mkII can still provide aggressive tape saturation when pushed hard, but is now much easier to "set and forget" than before.